batani2024/Machine-Learning/README.md

 # Model
 The machine learning model comes in two features: crops classification and price prediction.
-The classification of crops using Artificial Neural Network (ANN) and the architecture of crops price prediction using Long-Short Term Memory (LSTM).
+The classification of crops using Dense Neural Network (ANN) and the architecture of crops price prediction using Recurrent Neural Network (RNN) and Long-Short Term Memory (LSTM).
 # Dataset
 ## Crops Classification
 Because of limitation of local dataset, we use open access Indian crops dataset from [Kaggle](https://www.kaggle.com/datasets/siddharthss/crop-recommendation-dataset) to trained the model.
 The dataset contains 22 crops category as a label.